-Vegan Hasselback Potatoes take very little time to make, and they make an excellent –and pretty! – side dish.
+Vegan Hasselback Potatoes take very little time to prepare, and they make an excellent –and pretty! – side dish.
+Serve them for Thanksgiving, Christmas, or anytime you want potatoes with your dinner!
+This easy Hasselback baked potato recipe is made with garlic and rosemary, and it's vegan and gluten-free.

 I’ve been making Hasselback Potatoes since before I knew they were called Hasselback Potatoes.
 Sometime in the early 90s I received a big envelope in the mail trying to get me to sign up for one of those recipe card subscription service that were popular at the time.
 For the low, low price of $9.99 a month, I could get a bunch of recipe cards for foods I would never make along with a dull pairing knife and a printed cardboard box to keep everything in.
 Kind of like a mail-order version of modern-day Pinterest.

 I was vegetarian, not yet vegan, and although I did like the idea of recipe cards, I knew most of them would be meaty, so I didn’t sign up.
-I did keep the accidentally vegetarian cards that came in envelope though, and I made the potato recipe often.
+The accidentally vegetarian cards got tucked into my own recipe box though, and I made the potato recipe often.
 I no longer have the recipe card, and I can’t remember what they were calling them, but I know wasn’t Hasselback Potatoes.
 (Maybe it was Accordion Potatoes?)
 I used to jam as much cheese and butter into every space possible, and single, large, greasy potato would be my dinner.
 When I went vegan several years later, I stopped using cheese and butter, and switched to olive oil and nooch.

-I was kind of surprised to find my favorite potatoes popping up on Pinterest, Instagram, and the Blogosphere several months ago.
-Since these potatoes make a great holiday side dish, I’m finally sharing my recipe.
+I was kind of surprised to find my favorite potatoes popping up on Pinterest, Instagram, and the Blogosphere several years ago.
+Since these potatoes make a great holiday side dish, I finally got to sharing them a few years ago.
+At that time people were hasselbacking everything, and I think some of us began to stuffer from hasselback fatigue.
+What's old is new again, so it's time to revisit this recipe.

 Vegan Hasselback Potatoes